oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

     - IS can express the tradeoff between rapid execution and market impact
     - IS decomposes various contributions to trade cost more accurately
     - IS can be difficult to compute and interpret
+  - The final price of execution can be affected both by implicit and explicit trading costs, as well as market movement
+    - In order to gain an accurate picture of execution quality, these market movements should be stripped out of the IS measure
+    - Using market return and beta (neglecting alpha over small time periods), this can be subtracted from an initial implementation shortfall cost to get an adjusted value

 - Traders can be thought of as being information, or liquidity motivated
   - Both types will prioritise controlling the time at which their trades execute, and use market orders